24,

 word Vinayaga means "Incomparable Leader" Devotees worshiping Valampuri

-Vinayagar seated facing towards north, will be blessed with all wealth.
+Vinayagar seated facing north, will be blessed with all wealth.

-Chanting of sacred mantras by the student learning Vedas and agamas in the Vedagama School create
+Chanting of sacred mantras by the students learning Vedas and agamas in the Vedagama School creates

 a divine atmosphere.